CMAP-REPOS/LUI-wiki/3000_OpenSpace.md

-**Discussion:** See the Discussion section under **3100 Open Space, Recreation** regarding "natural-state" properties owned by municipalities and local park districts
+**Discussion:** See the Discussion section under **3100 Open Space, Recreation** regarding "natural-state" properties owned by municipalities and local park districts.

 Sometimes parts of a forest preserve will have parking lots, picnic areas, trails for hiking, biking and/or cross country skiing, and even a